Week 1: In-Class#

 programming

 .
-Here, you should save the scripts (files) you will create during this week’s exercises
+Here, you should save the scripts (files) you create during this week’s exercises

 Code 1.2: Opening IDLE#